Placement and Credit by Examination

 - Set up an account at the College Board, and pay for your exam.

-- Pay a $30 proctoring fee to the Howard Community College Cashier's Office, located on the second floor of the Rouse Community Foundation Student Services Hall (RCF).
+- Pay a $30 proctoring fee to the Howard Community College Cashier's Office, located on the second floor of the Rouse Company Foundation Student Services Hall (RCF).
 Payment may be made by cash, money order or credit card.

 The Dantes Subject Standardized Test (DSST) program enables people to use their knowledge acquired outside the classroom to accomplish their educational and professional goals.
 The exams are generally offered year-round at the Test Center, except during final exam weeks and peak periods of placement testing.
+Please note, we do not administer the Public Speaking Exam.

 Prior to taking your exam, take the following steps to ensure a smooth process: